A few days ago I hit a major milestone in my side hustle journey…

 The thing that makes matched betting different from gambling is that we balance out each bet we make by placing an opposite bet (this is called a ‘lay bet’) on a different website.

-We use special software available from a service like Profit Accumulator (the one I use) to calculate exactly how much to bet and where.
+We use special software available from a service like Outplayed (the one I use; previously known as Profit Accumulator) to calculate exactly how much to bet and where.

 This means that our two ‘matched’ bets balance each other out, so we don’t lose any of our own money.
 But we do make profit from the free bet.